Chamara1998/Sales-Dash-Board-Power-Bi/README.md

 ✔ Expand into Emerging Markets: Focus on South America and Africa, as sales there are currently low but could grow with better market penetration.
 ✔ Capitalize on Large Deals: Since large orders dominate (53%), offering bulk discounts or loyalty programs could enhance customer retention and boost sales.

+## Final Conclusion:
+-- This dashboard provides actionable insights into sales performance, customer order behavior, and regional market penetration.
+By addressing weaker areas while capitalizing on strengths, the business can drive sustainable growth.